 I had my data, and I had some predictions: the Grants had shown that bills are shaped by food availability.
 This makes a lot of sense: the bill is a bird’s primary tool for handling, opening, and consuming food.
 Work by Greenberg and colleagues had demonstrated that bills can be shaped by temperature: it turns out that birds lose a lot of heat through their bills.
 So the juncos’ bills should be influenced by temperature and the available food.
 (I couldn’t directly measure available food, but I did know rainfall—which affects vegetation—and habitat type.)

-Three guess as to whether my predictions were correct.
+Three guesses as to whether my predictions were correct.

 I didn’t find any of the relationships I had expected to see based on the Grants’ work.
 I did find some evidence of an effect of temperature on the bill, but it was small.
 Strangest, I found that habitat type did have an effect on the bill—but only on its surface area.